A Single-Chain Backscatter Tag for Multi-Sensor Multiplexing: Application Use Cases

-Plant healthcare monitoring systems~\cite{lu2020multimodal} often require concurrent streaming from multiple types of sensors.
-We implemented the \sysname tag for plant monitoring by interfacing with off-the-shelf sensors, including a temperature sensor, an optical sensor, a soil moisture sensor, and a water-level sensor.
-We verified \sysname’s functionality by adjusting the temperature, flickering the lights, contacting moisture sensors with moist soil, and placing water level gauges at different depths.
-A synchronous ADC was used as the ground truth for data sampling, and we recovered the signal from the backscatter transmission for comparison.
-Fig.~\ref{fig:plantsensing} shows the ground truth and the reconstructed results, demonstrating that the restored signal closely matches the ground truth.
-The pulse-like disturbances result from the optical sensor’s rapid amplitude changes, which introduce slight interference in the demultiplexing process.
+\sssec{Plant Sensing:} Plant health monitoring systems~\cite{lu2020multimodal} often require multiple types of sensors on a single site.
+We demonstrate the \sysname tag for plant sensing by connecting it with off-the-shelf temperature, optical, soil-moisture, and water-level sensors.
+The TX-to-tag and RX-to-tag distances are $1m$ and $5m$ respectively.
+Sensors are sampled at $1kHz$, which is sufficient for plant sensing.
+We validate \sysname's functionality by applying controlled stimuli: adjusting room temperature, toggling illumination, etc. A synchronous ADC records the ground truth signals, and we reconstruct the sensor readings from the backscatter with \sysname's demultiplexing.
+Fig.~\ref{fig:plantsensing} shows the ground truth and the reconstructed signals for different sensors.
+The average SNR is 44 dB, indicating close agreement with the ground truth.